rharcosta/csharp-projects/README.md

 # csharp-projects

-Projects criated in C# during my IT Technician 2016-2018.
+Projects created in C# during my IT Technician 2016-2018.